-In 1941, the Air Corps Proving Ground activated at Eglin Field, Florida, when General Henry H. "Hap" Arnold ordered the creation of an aircraft and armament proving ground.
-The next year, the Air Corps Proving Ground became the Proving Ground Command, responsible for testing new aircraft in their operational roles as they came off the assembly lines.
-In 1948, the PGC became the Air Proving Ground Command (APGC), one of the major commands of the fledgling United States Air Force.
-APGC conducted realistic testing of new weapons as an independent organization, reporting directly to the Chief of Staff of the Air Force and advocating a "fly-before-buy" approach to acquiring new systems.
-Such a shift, however, remained a challenge, for the Air Force continued the "buy-fly-fix" process that had grown from the demands of World War II and undervalued the importance of timely independent operational test and evaluation.
-APGC attempted to simulate combat conditions during its tests.
-It also grew in size as it acquired the systems it tested.
+In 1941, the Air Corps Proving Ground activated at Eglin Air Force Base, Florida, when General Henry H. "Hap" Arnold ordered the creation of an aircraft and armament proving ground.
+The next year, the Air Corps Proving Ground became the Proving Ground Command, responsible for testing new aircraft in operational roles as they came off the assembly lines.
+In 1948, it became the Air Proving Ground Command (APGC), one of the major commands of the fledgling U. S. Air Force.
+APGC conducted realistic testing of new weapons as an independent organization, reporting directly to the Chief of Staff of the Air Force, advocating a "fly-before-buy" approach to new systems.
+This shift, however, remained a challenge, for the Air Force continued a "buy-flyfix" process that had grown from the demands of World War II and undervalued the importance of timely independent operational test and evaluation (OT&E).
+APGC attempted to simulate combat conditions during its tests, and grew as it acquired systems to test.
 By 1956, Air Force regulations outlined an eight-phase test and evaluation process that did not include the APGC until phase seven.
-By that point in the acquisition cycle, the Air Force had often already fielded units with new systems that APGC had not yet tested.
-Not surprisingly, operators often experienced serious problems with these new, untested systems.
-This led to a misperception about the value of operational test and evaluation (OT&E) and APGC.
-Had OT&E taken place before production decisions and fielding new systems, there likely would not have been any question about the added value of independent OT&E. As a result of the doubts about the value of APGC and cuts to the defense budget, in 1957 the Air Force stripped APGC of its major command status, reduced its budget and authorized personnel, and redesignated the Command the Air Proving Ground Center, and assigned it to the Air Research and Development Command.
-This action meant the Air Force no longer had an independent organization that specialized in impartial operational test and evaluation.
-Decentralized operational testing at the major commands occurred from 1958 to 1973.
-Major command emphasis was often on quick deployment rather than thorough testing and impartial evaluations.
-Although the Air Force streamlined OT&E from eight to three phases during this period, OT&E still came at the end of the acquisition process.
-In addition, as systems became more complex, and the Air Force moved to acquire systems quickly, the "fly-before-buy" approach fell by the wayside.
-The consequences became clear when a Department of Defense study found that 21 of 22 major weapons systems used in the Vietnam War from 1965-1970 suffered severe operational deficiencies.
-These results strongly stated the case for independent OT&E in the Air Force.
-AIR FORCE TEST AND EVALUATION CENTER ESTABLISHED In addition to the study of fielded weapons used in Vietnam, a new Department of Defense leadership team began major reforms when the new Richard M. Nixon administration began in 1969.
-Deputy Secretary of Defense David Packard, the esteemed entrepreneur who favored the "fly-before-buy" approach, and Undersecretary of the Air Force John L. McLucas, who dealt with operational problems with the F-111 and C-5 transport, took the lead in defining early OT&E. Several government committees, commissions, and agencies studied how to implement acquisition reform, including the benefits of independent operational test and evaluation.
-Participants in all of these studies, along with an increasing number of Senators and Congressmen, concluded that the developing and using commands had become less impartial about the capabilities of, and need for, their major acquisition programs.
+By that point in the acquisition cycle, the Air Force had often already fielded new systems that APGC had not yet tested.
+Not surprisingly, operators often experienced serious problems with these untested systems.
+This led to a misperception about the value of OT&E and of APGC.
+If OT&E took place before fielding of new systems, few would question its value.
+As a result of doubts about the value of APGC and defense budget cuts, in 1957 the Air Force stripped APGC of its major command status, reduced its budget and personnel, and redesignated it the Air Proving Ground Center, and assigned it to the Air Research and Development Command.
+This left the Air Force no independent organization conducting impartial OT&E. Major commands conducted OT&E from 1958 to 1973, often emphasizing quick deployment over thorough test and impartial evaluation.
+Although the Air Force streamlined OT&E from eight to three phases during this period, OT&E still fell at the end of the acquisition process.
+In addition, as systems became more complex, and the Air Force moved to acquire them quickly, "fly-before-buy" fell by the wayside.
+When a Department of Defense study found that 21 of 22 major weapons systems used in Vietnam between 1965 and 1970 suffered severe operational deficiencies, the costs of these decisions became clear, as did the case for independent Air Force OT&E. AIR FORCE TEST AND EVALUATION CENTER ESTABLISHED In addition, a new Department of Defense leadership team began major reforms when the Nixon administration began in 1969.
+Deputy Secretary of Defense David Packard, the esteemed entrepreneur who favored "flybefore-buy" and Undersecretary of the Air Force John L. McLucas, who dealt with operational problems with the F-111 and C-5 transport, took the lead in defining a new emphasis on OT&E. Several government committees, commissions, and agencies studied how to implement acquisition reform, including the benefits of independent OT&E. These studiesled an increasing number of Senators and Congressmen to conclude that developing and using commands had become less impartial about the capabilities of, and need for, their major acquisition programs.